cesium/welcomer/README.md

 # Welcomer

-> 👋 A slack welcome bot for new comers
+> 👋 A slack welcome bot for newcomers

 ## 🤝 Contributing